ibrahimhaouari/DotLocz/README.md

 # DotLocz - .NET Localization Tool

-**DotLocz** is a powerful .NET tool that transforms localization by converting `.loc.csv` files into **enum** and **RESX** files for multiple languages 🌐.
+**DotLocz** is a .NET tool that transforms localization by converting `.loc.csv` files into **enum** and **RESX** files for multiple languages 🌐.
 Perfect for modular and large-scale projects, DotLocz can scan multiple projects at once, generating organized, project-specific resources.
 What used to be a manual, tedious process is now streamlined into an efficient workflow 🛠️.

 ## ✨ Features